joshuasirwin/GettingAndCleaningDataCourseProject/CodeBook.md

 - uS - unique subjects from S
 - nS - number of unique subjects
 - nA - number of activities
--nC - number of columns in tidyData
+- nC - number of columns in tidyData
 - td - second tiny data set with average of each variable for each activity and subject

 ###Output